alsugiharto/github_events_stream/README.md

 - flask-restful

 ## Files

+- `flask_restful`: Folder of the flask API framework.

+- `C4 Diagram`: Folder of C4 Diagram Documentation

 - `api.py`: The RESTful API app.
 Run this app to be able to make the API request.

 - `github_event_streamer.py`: The script that streams the GitHub events saving important data into events.csv.